History of France: Economic crises: 1970s-1980s

 By the late 1960s, France's economic growth, while strong, was beginning to lose steam.
 A global currency crisis meant a devaluation of the Franc against the West German Mark and the U.S. Dollar in 1968, which was one of the leading factors for the social upheaval of that year.
 Industrial policy was used to bolster French industries.

 The Trente Glorieuses era (1945–1975) ended with the worldwide 1973 oil crisis, which increased costs in energy and thus on production.
-Economic instability marked the Giscard d'Estaing government (1974-1981).
+Economic instability marked the Giscard d'Estaing government (1974–1981).
 Giscard turned to Prime Minister Raymond Barre in 1976, who advocated numerous complex, strict policies ("Barre Plans").
-The first Barre plan emerged on 22 September 1976, with a priority to stop inflation.
-It included a three-month price freeze; a reduction in the value added tax; wage controls; salary controls; a reduction of the growth in the money supply; and increases in the income tax, automobile taxes, luxury taxes and bank rates.
-There were measures to restore the trade balance, and support the growth of the economy and employment.
-Oil imports, whose price had shot up, were limited.
-There was special aid to exports, and an action fund was set up to aid industries.
-There was increased financial aid to farmers, who were suffering from a drought, and for social security.
-The package was not very popular, but was pursued with vigor.
+The plans included a three-month price freeze; wage controls; salary controls; a reduction of the growth in the money supply; increases in taxes and bank rates but a reduction in the value-added tax; measures to restore the trade balance; limits on expensive oil imports; special aid to exports; an action fund to aid industries; increased financial aid to farmers; and social security.

-Economic troubles continued into the early years of the presidency of François Mitterrand.
-A recession in the early 1980s, which led to the abandonment of dirigisme in favour of a more pragmatic approach to economic intervention.
+Economic troubles continued into the presidency of François Mitterrand.
+A recession in the early 1980s led to the abandonment of dirigisme, in favour of a more pragmatic approach to economic intervention.
 Growth resumed later in the decade, only to be slowed down by the economic depression of the early 1990s, which affected the Socialist Party.
-Liberalisation under Jacques Chirac in the late 1990s strengthened the economy.
-However, after 2005 the world economy stagnated and the 2008 global crisis and its effects in both the Eurozone and France itself dogged the conservative government of Nicolas Sarkozy, who lost reelection in 2012 against Socialist Francois Hollande.

 France's recent economic history has been less turbulent than in many other countries.
-The average income in France, after having been steady for a long time, increased elevenfold between 1700 and 1975, which constitutes a 0.9% growth rate per year, a rate which has been outdone almost every year since 1975: By the early Eighties, for instance, wages in France were on or slightly above the EEC average.
+The average income in mid-century grew by 0.9% per year, a rate which has been outdone almost every year since 1975.
+By the early 1980s, for instance, wages in France were on or slightly above the EEC average.